bowman2001/perplexdoc/content/doc/overview/missing/index.md

 ## Essential

 Author pages
-: an {$authors} taxonomy with a special template looks like the best idea.
+: an {$authors} taxonomy with a special template should do it.

 Better SEO
 : This will happen in the module [{$hugo-mod-meta}](https://github.com/bowman2001/hugo-mod-meta)

-Site-wide search form
+Site-wide search
 : Javascript library without dependencies called in a modal window --- [this module][search] looks promising.

 Social Icons
 : Simple icons are looking like the obvious choice.
 {.dl-loose}

-[search]: https://github.com/hugomods/search "Module by Razon Yang"
+[search]: https://github.com/hugomods/search "Search module by Razon Yang"

 ## Nice to have

 ### Colors

-- An easy way to change the four basic colors and their derivatives in the theme --- would probably require the additional installation of postcss.
+- An easy way to change the four basic colors and their derivatives in the theme --- will require the additional installation of PostCss.

 - Dark Mode

 ### Icons

-- SVG Icons (at the moment the only icons available are the web font set of Google Material Icons)
+- SVG Icons (at the moment the web font set of Google Material Icons is available)

-- Other icon sets than Material Icons
+- A choice between other icon sets than Material Icons

 Suggestions are also welcome as new issues in the [repo](https://github.com/bowman2001/perplex).